Land Management Field Practicum – Canceled for 2020

 Western Resources Fellowship

-Ucross High Plains Stewardship Initiative provides fellows with a financial award, logistical assistance, and mentorship to aid with research, an internship, or applied project that will have a high impact on conservation, stewardship, or management of natural resources in the Rocky Mountain or High Plains regions.
-This program supports Yale students (graduate and undergraduate) completing a summer experience that will provide them with practical experience, leadership skills, and/or research experience that will prepare fellows for their future careers.
+Ucross High Plains Stewardship Initiative provides fellows with a financial award, logistical assistance, and mentorship to aid with a summer experience that will have a high impact on conservation, stewardship, or management of natural resources in the Rocky Mountain or High Plains regions.
+This program supports Yale students (graduate and undergraduate) completing a summer work that will provide them with practical experience, leadership skills, and/or research experience that will prepare fellows for their future careers.
 A financial award of up to $5,000 will be granted to each fellow.
 Fellows will actively participate in peer mentoring with other fellows and will receive guidance from UHPSI staff during the summer.

 Applications are now closed.
 Please visit program description to learn more this program expectations and how to apply.